fmmendo/fmmendo.github.io/projects.md

 <br/>

 ## Web Projects
-- [**MacroTool**](https://github.com/fmmendo/macroplanner) - An Angular app that creates a meal plan based on your details.
-It's algorithm will define a distinct macronutrient intake based on your percieved level of exertion for the days you go for a workout.  (_in progress_)
+- [**MacroTool**](https://www.fmendo.com/macrotool) - An Angular app that creates a meal plan based on your details.
+It's algorithm will define a distinct macronutrient intake based on your percieved level of exertion for the days you go for a workout.
+[Code on Github](https://github.com/fmmendo/macrotool)  (_in progress_)
 - [**FitMark**](https://github.com/fmmendo/fitmark) - An Angular app that benchmarks your fitness level by adding your scores to a series of fitness tests. (_in progress_)
 - [**fmendo.com**](https://www.fmendo.com) - this website.
 Just a simple site, built in Jekyll so I can have some virtual presence.
 I keep coming back to tinker with it.